esollila/CLMP/README.md

 * `activityDetectionPE.m` uses MC-simulatiosn to compute the exact recovery (ER) rate, missdetection (MD) rate and computation times of CL-MP and Coordinatewise optimization method for given N,M,L,K, assuming Bernoulli pilots, and active devive powers uniformly distributed on SNRlow and SNRhigh in dB
 * `ActivityDetection_Per_vs_M` setting where number of antennas (M) varies: reproduces the Figure 2, and Figure 3 (top panel) in [1]
 * `ActicityDetection_Per_vs_L` setting where pilot length (L) varies: reproduces the Figure 4, and Figure 3 (bottom panel) in [1]
-* `ML_coord_descent_round.m` this code for CWO method is not provided but you can down load it from  original authors  ["github page"](https://github.com/AlexFengler/mmv-activity-and-random-access) from the folder /private
+* `ML_coord_descent_round.m` this code for CWO method is not provided but you can download it from the original authors  ["github page"](https://github.com/AlexFengler/mmv-activity-and-random-access).
+Please see folder 'private' on that page.

 ![Figure 2](fig2.png)